btroncone/learn-rxjs/operators/combination/combinelatest.md

 #### signature: `combineLatest(observables: ...Observable, project: function): Observable`

-## When any observable emits a value, emit the latest value from each.
+## When any observable emits a value, emit the last emitted value from each.

 ---